rbe549/rbe549.github.io/project2bfall2023aerial.md

 <a name='testset'></a>
 ## 5. Testing (Live Demo)
 On the day of the deadline, each team will be given a 15 minute slot for demoing their code in action to the instructors in the given map file, start and goal locations.
 The instructors will place the obstacles as they wish (obstacle locations will be given to you in the map).
 The task is the fly to the goal location as fast as possible without any collisions.
 You can get as many attempts as you want to accomplish this within your 15 minute time slot.
+All the codes have to run on the provided NVIDIA Jetson Orin Nano (you can install whatever packages you need) and the trajectory has to be executed on the DJI Tello Edu Quadrotor.

 <a name='sub'></a>